 Valorant sens for common gaming mouse DPIs

-While most Valorant players have gaming mice with 800 DPIs, that’s not the case for all.
-Accordingly, we’ve calculated below the best Valorant sensitivity based on different mouse DPIs and our suggested eDPI range.
+The best mice for Valorant offer sensor DPIs far higher than our suggested 800 DPI, but not all Valorant players prefer this DPI setting.
+Accordingly, we’ve calculated the best Valorant sensitivity below based on different mouse DPIs and our suggested eDPI range.

 What sens do Valorant pros use?

 The average eDPI for the Valorant players we track is 312 as of analysis in late 2022, with the lowest being 160 and the highest being 776.
-That’s a wide range, which is why our suggested Valorant sensitivity has a narrowed focus.
+That’s a wide range, so our suggested Valorant sensitivity has a narrowed focus.

 Below, we cover what’s considered a low, medium, and high eDPI in Valorant.